-Research Synopsis: Applied analytical chemistry, multi element trace analysis of environmental and geological samples, forensic omega-3 dietary supplements, counterfeit consumer products, advanced chromatographic separations, laser desoprtion ionization TOF-MS
+Research Synopsis: Applied analytical chemistry, multi element trace analysis of environmental and geological samples, CBD and omega-3 dietary supplements forensics, counterfeit consumer products, advanced chromatographic separations, laser desoprtion ionization TOF-MS

 Members of Professor Gene Hall's research team will be trained with the latest state-of-the-art instrumentation in analytical chemistry.
 These instruments include a Finnigan Element High Resolution ICPMS, gradient HPLC systems coupled to a Q-TOF-MS, GC-TOF-MS, MALDI, and FT-IR, Raman and EDXRF.
 Your multidiscipline education will include forensic, biological, statistical, environmental, and analytical chemistry.
 After receiving your training and degree under my supervision, you will have excellent marketable skills to obtain employment in the exciting field of analytical chemistry.
 The focus of Professor Hall's research team is composed of five major themes.